 Please read carefully through the following information about booking an Explore Adventure.
 When you book (whether by phone or online), you will be asked if you have read and understood this section, as well as our Booking Conditions.

-About Explore Tours
+About Explore Trips

 Your travel companions come from a wide range of locations and backgrounds.
-However, because we only offer English-speaking tours, the majority will be from the UK, Ireland, Australia, New Zealand, Canada and the US.
+However, because we only offer English-speaking trips, the majority will be from the UK, Ireland, Australia, New Zealand, Canada and the US.
 Everyone will share your passion for adventure travel.

-Life on tour
+Life on a trip

 Everyone who travels with us has slightly different expectations when they arrive on tour.
 A vital part of the Tour Leader’s role is to try to understand these individual expectations, and to run the tour in such a way that everyone gets the most out of their holiday.